Design Translation

 Graphic Conversion

-In addition to translating English into Korean, I learned how to convert concepts into graphics.
-Beginning with visual sense development exercises in typography, I found common elements between the graphic design process and language translation, such as the importance of perceiving input correctly and a requirement to pursue precision in conducting output.
+Beyond translating between English and Korean, I learned to convert concepts into graphics.
+Starting with visual exercises in typography, I noticed that graphic design and language translation share the same core: perceive the input correctly, pursue precision in the output.

 A square rendered in perfect measure might look narrow or wide to each of us.
 Finding an optical square is a subjective decision made by the individual translation.